How to Build Amazon FBA Business in 7 Steps in 2023

 Size and weight (important for FBA)

 You can also use AMZScout Tools to do some in-depth product research.
-For example, after installing the AMZScout Pro Extension you can see average monthly sales, a number of reviews, sales trends, competition levels, and more for any product on Amazon.
-All you have to do is search for a product you’re interested in and then open the extension.
+For example, after installing the AMZScout PRO Extension, you can see average monthly sales, the number of reviews, sales trends, competition levels, and more for any product on Amazon.
+Here is how it works:

 The Niche Idea tool means that AMZScout can think of unique niche ideas for you.